Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: -minimal graphs and implications

 After establishing that stretched cliques can be the worst-case instances for $\LS_+$, we now show that there are families of stretched cliques with unbounded $\CG$-rank.
 To do so, let us consider a special family of graphs.
 Given an integer $k \geq 3$, we define the graph $H_k'$ where

 \y{0.70} \sc{2}

 Figure~\ref{figH_k'} gives the drawings of $H_k'$ for $k \in \set{3,4,5}$.
 The authors recently studied the $\LS_+$-relaxations of $H_k'$ in~\cite{AuT24b} (where the graphs had slightly different vertex labels).
-These graphs are also closely related to the graphs $H_k$, which is the first known family of graphs $G$ where $r_+(G)$ is asymptotically a linear function of $|V(G)|$~\cite{AuT24}.
+These graphs are also closely related to the graphs $H_k$, which form the first known family of graphs $G$ for which $r_+(G)$ is asymptotically a linear function of $|V(G)|$~\cite{AuT24}.

 Next, observe that $H_k' \in \tilde{\K}_{k, k-2}$ for every $k \geq 3$, and so it follows from Lemma~\ref{lem304} that $\bar{e}^{\top}x \leq k-1$ is a facet-inducing inequality for $\STAB(H_k')$.
 The following result is a consequence of~\cite[Proposition 29]{AuT24b} and~\cite[Theorem 29]{AuT24}.